songster-sa/aws-developer-associate-notes/readme.md

 - user data when provided to EC2 instances
     - runs only at boot time - when you first time launch the instance
     - scripts run with root privileges
-- EC2 Auto scaling - new instances
+- **EC2 Auto scaling** - new instances - always scales horizontally
     - when in VPC - are launched within subnet
     - can be in ANY AZ but within same region
+    - works with both ALB and NLB
+    - Target Tracking Scaling Policy -
+    - when set up with Management console - no detailed monitoring

 ## EBS - Elastic Block Storage
 - persistant - if EC2 stopped, no data loss here
 - **2 types**
     - General purpose SSD
-    - Provisioned IOPS SSD ->10k IOPS -> high performance
+    - Provisioned IOPS SSD ->10k IOPS -> high performance -> 50:1 is max allowed ratio
 - magnetic disks
     - throughput optimised HDD
     - Cold HDD (file save) -> where data is NOT accessed regularly